seiya8/honkit-test/md/Chapter1.md

 ```

 > [!NOTE]
-> An alert of type 'note' using global style 'callout'.
+> * An alert of type 'note' using global style 'callout'.
+> * testtest